mundschenk-at/wp-typography/readme.txt

 == Changelog ==

+= 1.12 - August 17, 2009 =

+* Corrected multibyte character handling error that could cause some text to not display properly

 = 1.11 - August 14, 2009 =

 * Added language specific quote handling (for single quotes, not just double) for English, German and French quotation styles